-An assessment of the larger sectors suggests that the contribution of several of the sectors (such as Wholesale and Retail and Transport, Storage and Communication) declined slightly in the CoCT economy from 2005 to 2020 in favour of Finance, Insurance, Real Estate and Business Services, which increased its contribution to GVA of the CoCT economy by 16.02% over the period, and Community, Social and Personal Services, which increased its contribution by 20.69%.
-The Manufacturing sector showed a decline in its contribution to GVA, i.e., 17,26% (2005) compared to 14,09% (2020).
+An assessment of the larger sectors suggests that the contribution of several of the sectors (such as Wholesale and Retail and Transport, Storage and Communication) declined slightly in the CoCT economy from 2005 to 2020 in favour of Finance, Insurance, Real Estate and Business Services, which increased its contribution to GVA of the CoCT economy by 16.02% over the period, and Community, Social and Personal Services, which increased its contribution to GVA, i.e., 17,26% (2005) compared to 14,09% (2020).
 The contribution of the sectors to GVA in the CoCT and the Western Cape Province remained more or less in the same proportions whether the sector contribution increased or declined.
 This is to be expected since the CoCT contributes 72% to the GVA of the Western Cape Province.